 Overall risk is determined by the size of the investment relative to the credit union’s overall investment portfolio and the mix of equity to fixed income for the investment.
-The investment mix is based on each credit union’s specific situation and risk tolerance taking into consideration historical time periods and potential impacts to the income statement focusing on downside risk.
+The investment mix is based on each credit union’s specific situation and risk tolerance, which considers historical time periods and potential impacts to the income statement and focuses on downside risk.
 A more conservative mix will offer less volatility and downside risk but also lower long-term return potential.
 We work with each credit union individually to find the right mix of risk and return.

 No. At the extremes, some strategies concentrate risks while attempting to maximize return while others focus solely on minimizing risk at the detriment of return.
 Our ETF Portfolio Advantage strategies have been recognized by both Forbes and Morningstar for our ability to manage both risk and return.
 We abide by the management philosophy of our owners – America’s Credit Unions – to act in the best interest of our clients while fulfilling our fiduciary duty as a trust company.

 ETFs have the advantage of being low cost, transparent, liquid and highly diversified.
-Using index ETFs as the building blocks for our portfolios helps to reduce volatility and minimize negative impact to the income statement during down periods in the market.
-Unlike individual stocks or actively managed mutual funds which can add to volatility.
+Using index ETFs as the building blocks for our portfolios helps to reduce volatility and minimize negative impact to the income statement during down periods in the market; individual stocks or actively managed mutual funds can add to volatility.